SamuelBlum/Automated-Weather-Detector/README.md

 ## Automated and Localized Gamma / Color Correction

-Two routines to adjust / enhance the image to gain a higher quality.
+Two routines to adjust the image to account for the weather scenario